 We offer our children a broad and balanced curriculum covering all National Curriculum subjects.
 From Year 1 onwards, children have daily maths and English lessons whilst, in Year R, children have daily opportunities to complete activities which will help them to develop their early reading, writing and maths skills.
 English is taught as a distinct subject but also across the whole curriculum in order for the children to practice their skills.
 Phonics is taught from Nursery, continuing throughout KS1 and into KS2 if necessarily for some children.

-As well as the core subjects, we also teach the foundation subjects of: History, Geography, ICT, Design Technology, Music, Art, PE, RE, PHSE, French, Citizenship, Philosophy for Children and Mindfulness (KS2).
+As well as the core subjects, we also teach the foundation subjects of: history, geography, computing, design technology, music, art, PE, RE, PHSE, French, Philosophy for Children and Mindfulness (KS2).

 Teachers try to use a cross curricular approach when planning so that all lessons link to a common theme wherever possible.
 To aid this, we create a Topic Map each year, which outlines the theme for each term in each year group.
 Our current Topic Map is as follows:

 At Deanwood Primary School we teach a DfE approved systematic, synthetic phonics programme.
 This is delivered through the Twinkl Phonics Scheme.
 Children are supported to progress through each of the 6 phonic phases, starting with Phase 1 in Reception and ending with Phase 6 in Year 2.
 In conjunction with this, the children are set spellings each week consisting of the Common Exception words and a ‘phonic rule’.